Kampala City. Uganda’s capital & biggest city

 8. Bahai Temple

-The Baha’i temple or Baha’i House of worship in Kampala is located on Kikaya hill on Gayaza road just 7km from the city center.
+The Baha’i temple or Baha’i House of Worship in Kampala is located on Kikaya Hill on Gayaza Road just 7km from the city center.

 It’s the only place where you can get to learn about the Baha’i faith in Uganda, observe nature, and enjoy the beautiful scenery of Kampala city as you relax in an amazing environment.
 The beautiful grounds offer a wide range of photographic opportunities however one is asked to respect the Temple interior and not to take photos within.